 “Our goal is to make sure our staff has the best vehicles available and any equipment they need, so when they are patrolling or traveling, they are as safe as possible,” said Brian Reynolds, the director of Fleet Operations at DPS.

-Fleet is responsible for acquiring, upfitting, maintaining, and remarketing all DPS vehicles.
+Fleet is responsible for acquiring, upfitting, maintaining, and remarketing all Texas DPS cars and vehicles.

 Reynolds expects the DPS fleet to surpass the 5,000-vehicle mark this year.
 Of the current total, about 2,800 to 2,900 vehicles serve the Highway Patrol — including Dodge Chargers, Ford Crown Victorias, and approximately 900 Chevrolet Tahoes.
 Texas Rangers use mostly pickup trucks, with the majority being Ford F-150s.